5 Foods to Avoid If You Have an Overactive Bladder (OAB)

-Caffeine consumption can be a significant bladder irritant.
-Because it's a diuretic, it can cause you to produce more urine.
-It also causes the bladder to contract, contributing to both stress incontinence and urge incontinence.
+We all need that morning pick-me-up, but caffeine also has a significant downside; bladder leakage.
+Caffeine is a diuretic, meaning it can cause you to produce more urine.
+It also causes the bladder to contract, contributing to stress leaks and urge leaks (overactive bladder).

 Caffeine occurs naturally in coffee beans, tea leaves, and cocoa beans.
 But it's also found in soft drinks, energy drinks, and foods and candies that contain milk chocolate or cocoa.

-Even when soft drinks are non-caffeinated, those bubbles can still spell trouble.
-Carbon dioxide in those fizzy drinks can irritate the bladder in many women.
+There’s another leak-trigger that may be hiding in some of your favourite drinks.
+Carbon dioxide in fizzy drinks can irritate the bladder.
 Avoid all carbonated beverages including sparkling water, seltzer water and club soda.

-‘Tis the season for celebrations.
-Before you lift your glass in a holiday toast, you should know that like caffeine, beer, wine, and liquor are all diuretics.
+If you’re looking to control leaks in the evening, you might consider avoiding these after work drinks.
+Beer, wine, and liquor are all diuretics.
 They cause the bladder to fill quickly and trigger an urgency to void.

-For another source of bladder irritation, look no further than your breakfast table.
-Fruits and juices have an acidic pH and can aggravate incontinence.
+And you also may also want to hold the OJ.
+Some fruits and juices have an acidic pH and can aggravate bladder leaks.
 This includes grapefruits, pineapples, oranges, lemons, and limes.

 Technically speaking, tomatoes are also fruits, though we don't often think of them as being such.
 And you as you might have guessed, they are another acidic food that can irritate your symptoms, and not just in raw or juice forms.
 Tomato paste, spaghetti sauce, ketchup, and chili sauces can all cause leakage problems.